Man sets vehicles ablaze for attention

 On June 6, firefighters responded to a fire involving two vehicles at a home.
 The location of the fire was not immediately released.

-Investigations concluded that the fire originated in a 2012 Nissan Marrero which was parked under the carport.
+Investigations concluded that the fire originated in a 2012 Nissan Murano which was parked under the carport.
 Authorities say the fire spread to the home.

 While still at the scene, authorities got a call from Louisiana State Police that a man had come in and confessed to setting the fire.
 The man was identified as 91-year-old James Skinner.